Studio Ghibli Museum in Tokyo

 Where the film is born

-This is the name of the permanent exhibition at the Studio Ghibli Museum in Tokyo.
-On the lower floor there is a hall of exhibitions dedicated to the history of the origin and development of animation.
-On the ground floor there is a model of an anime studio with drawings and explanatory materials.
-The permanent exhibition showcases the magic of making an anime film step by step.
-An exact copy of H. Miyazaki’s office was created for visitors.
+This is the name of the permanent exhibition of the Ghibli Anime Studio Museum in Tokyo.
+On the ground floor there is an exhibition hall dedicated to the history of the origin and development of animation.
+A mock-up of an anime studio with drawings and explanatory materials has been created on the ground floor.
+The permanent exhibition gradually demonstrates the magic of creating an anime film.
+An exact copy of X's office was created for visitors.
+Miyazaki.

 This is the name of the reading room.
-In Japanese it sounds like "mitaka", which is the name of the city.
-The hall displays publications dedicated to the history of animation and related to the studio.
-These are albums, books, mangas (Japanese comics).
+In Japanese, it sounds like "mitaka", that's the name of the city.
+The hall presents publications dedicated to the history of animation and related to the studio.
+These are albums, books, manga (Japanese comics).
 The author of some of them is Miyazaki himself.
-Among the books are those that are in the personal library of H. Miyazaki.
-You can take and read any book in the hall; they are in the public domain.
+Among the books are those that are in X's personal library.
+Miyazaki.
+Any book in the room can be picked up and read, they are publicly available.

 The movement begins

-In the hall with this name, ancient devices for producing images in the “anime” style are demonstrated.
-For example, here you can get acquainted with the stroboscope and phenakistiscope.
-The strobe light looks like a carousel with small dolls - the heroes of the famous anime "My Neighbor Totoro".
-With the help of pulsating light rays, the illusion of a constant rotation of the carousel is created, and the dolls seem to come to life.
+In the hall with this name, antique devices for obtaining images in the "anime" style are demonstrated.
+For example, here you can get acquainted with a stroboscope, a phenakistiscope.
+The strobe light looks like a carousel with small dolls, the characters of the famous anime "My Neighbor Totoro."
+With the help of pulsating light rays, the illusion of a constant rotation of the carousel appears, and the dolls seem to come to life.

-The Studio Ghibli Museum in Tokyo hosts several exhibitions dedicated to the activities of various anime studios.
-The Saturn cinema hall shows documentaries from the studio, and the interior is reminiscent of old cinema halls.
-There is a transparent projectionist's booth here.
-There are reels of film hanging on the walls, and there is an old film projector with a modern one inside.
-Before the film is shown, cashiers will only allow you into the hall if you have a ticket.
-Only one film is shown per day at each screening.
+The Ghibli Anime Studio Museum in Tokyo has several exhibitions dedicated to the activities of various anime studios.
+The Saturn Cinema Hall shows the studio's documentaries, and the interior resembles antique cinemas.
+There is a transparent projectionist booth here.
+Bobbins of film hang on the walls, and there is an antique movie projector with a modern one inside.
+Before the screening of the film, the cashiers are allowed into the hall only if they have a ticket.
+Only one film per day is shown at each of the sessions.

 The museum has shops selling souvenirs and books related to anime themes.
 There is a real garden on the roof.
-It contains a robot from the film "Laputa Castle in the Sky".
-In the children's room, little guests are greeted by a life-size "cat bus".
-All attributes and design of the museum are associated with the characters and plots of popular animated films.
-Every anime lover - both adults and children - gets great pleasure when visiting the museum.
+There is a robot in it from the movie "Heavenly Castle Laputa".
+In the children's hall, the little guests are greeted by a life-size Cotobus.
+All the attributes and decorations of the museum are related to the characters and plots of popular animated films.
+Every anime lover, both adult and child, gets great pleasure when visiting the museum.

 Studio Ghibli Museum in Tokyo Studio Ghibli Museum in Tokyo Studio Ghibli Museum in Tokyo Studio Ghibli Museum in Tokyo Studio Ghibli Museum in Tokyo Studio Ghibli Museum in Tokyo